 Meanwhile, local architect Gary Anderson had, without contact from Fern, lobbied the city to delay any decisions on the structure.
 On Tuesday, the Rockford Register Star was reporting that Anderson felt the building could be saved.

-The city says Anderson called them as soon as the morning following the fire citing concerns over the use of the wrecking ball to remove the top floor.
-But city officials say their concern was for the public safety, not the possible preservation of the structure.
+City officials say Anderson called them the morning after the fire citing concerns over the use of the wrecking ball to remove the top floor.
+But their concern was for the public safety, not the possible preservation of the structure.

-Anderson has been a large proponent of using historic tax credits for projects throughout downtown, which the Hanley would have benefited from.
+Anderson is a longtime proponent of using historic tax credits for projects throughout downtown, from which the Hanley would have benefited.

 By Wednesday, with Fern concurring with the city’s initial evaluation that the building come down, officials began seeking contracts to begin demolition.
 A bid from Northern Illinois Services (NIS) was placed at $500,000, with another bid of $800,000 coming Thursday morning.